Evidential Calibration of Confidence Intervals: The ciCalibrate package

 \section{The ciCalibrate package}

 We provide an R implementation of the support intervals and underlying Bayes factor functions from Table~\ref{tab:summary}.
-The package is available at \url{https://github.com/SamCH93/ciCalibrate}.
+The package is available at \url{https://CRAN.R-project.org/package=ciCalibrate} and can be installed by executing \texttt{install.packages("ciCalibrate")} in an R console.
 The following code snippet illustrates the computation and plotting of support interval and Bayes factor function.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}

 \end{kframe} \end{knitrout}

 \end{appendices}